-The owner and staff have a clear sense of purpose with regard to meeting children's individual needs and developing their overall progress with specific attention to social and emotional development.
+The provider and staff have a clear sense of purpose with regard to meeting children's individual needs and developing their overall progress with specific attention to social and emotional development.
 The staff team hold a range of qualifications and experiences accessing a variety of training courses to expand and develop skills and methodologies in order to meet individual needs.
 Care and consideration is given to children with specific needs with staff working in close partnership with parents and other agencies where applicable to offer a consistent and professional approach.

-The owner has begun the process of assessing the quality of the provision although the full involvement of all concerned is not yet established.
-Views and opinions have been offered through a parental questionnaire and the children do express their views through some activities although this has not yet been fully utilised to inform the evaluation of the service, reflecting on the impact the setting has on further improving outcomes for children.
-Staff work very well as a team, using their collective knowledge of each child from their school experiences to offer consistency and respect, encouraging children to develop their independence.
+The provider has begun the process of assessing the quality of the provision although the full involvement of all concerned is not yet established.
+Parental views and opinions have been offered verbally and the children do express their views through some activities although this has not yet been fully utilised to inform the evaluation of the service, reflecting on the impact the setting has on further improving outcomes for children.
+Staff work very well as a team, using their collective knowledge of each child to offer consistency and respect, encouraging children to develop their independence.

-The partnerships with parents and the school are a strength of the success of the setting.
+The partnerships with parents and the school are a key strength of the success of the setting.
 Parents express much satisfaction with the service, understanding that their children need this relaxed and more informal time in their busy day to balance the structure of the school with their social development.
 The current staff group has a sound knowledge of the children in their care, much of which is shared verbally with parents at the beginning and end of the day.
 Children's enjoyment is enhanced as they have ready access to a wide range of good quality resources and equipment and use the available space indoors and outside effectively with unobtrusive adult supervision to ensure their overall safely and well-being.

-The quality and standards of the early years provision and outcomes for children is in their development.
+The quality and standards of the early years provision and outcomes for children

+The adults' secure knowledge of the Early Years Foundation Stage (EYFS) helps children make good progress.
+Staff know the children well and can articulate confidently where each child is in their development.
 The process of obtaining information about children's starting points and recording observations and assessment is not yet formally established and this has the potential to hinder how any future staff may gain information about children's starting points and abilities.
 The flexible planning is used effectively as a framework for the staff to discuss with the children, many of whom then take off with their own ideas.
-For example, discussing the forthcoming harvest celebrations, some children then plan a nature walk to find items to be used to create a large collage, eagerly setting off to explore the wooded area in the school grounds.
+For example, discussing boats, some children then plan a nature walk to find items to be used to create individual boats, eagerly setting off to explore the wooded area in the school grounds.
+The children made a wonderful selection of boats using materials such as twigs, feathers and string and walked with staff to the nearby ford to observe their boats in the water.
 This demonstrates how staff give careful consideration to ensuring that children's needs, interests and abilities are considered when offering opportunities for enjoyable and challenging experiences.
 Where necessary, staff adapt or use additional equipment to ensure that all children attending are supported in order to fully participate in experiences, discussions and making choices.
+Some activities are designed to gain insight into how the children enjoy their time in the setting although these comments are not yet being used to full effect to inform the setting's self-evaluation.